RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 ![OIDC Reference Architecture](images/ref-arch-oidc.png)

 We're going to apply the OIDC plugin to protect a specific route (`/oidcroute`) with the Authorization Code Grant.
-That is, when the user tries to consume the route he is redirected to Keycloak login page in order to get authenticated.
+When the user tries to consume the route he is redirected to Keycloak login page in order to get authenticated.
 With a successful authentication and a token, the user is redirected back to the original endpoint that includes the route and then Kong allows the route consumption.

 ## Authorization Code